Devilish-Bob/devlish-bob.github.io/content/posts/activitypub-eats-your-brain.md

 ---
-title: "ActivityPub Eats Your Brain"
+title: "ActivityPub Eats Your Brain!"
 date: 2023-01-19T17:43:08Z
 description: "Demystifying ActivityPub, one activity at a time."
 type: "post"